 When you're pregnant, your body starts producing a hormone called hCG in large quantities, which gives your baby all the nutrients it needs in those first early weeks.
 The side effects of the hormone can cause you to feel weak and poorly/ But be rest assured, once the placenta takes over, your hCG levels should drop and your morning sickness will ease off too.

-These are often called 'sea bands', you might remember being given them by your mum on long car journeys to help car sickness.
+These are often called 'sea bands' or 'morning sickness relief band', you might remember being given them by your mum on long car journeys to help car sickness.
 But, guess what, they are equally effective for morning sickness, as it's all about applying gentle pressure on the balls of your wrist, to hit certain nerve centres in the body.
 When you experience a wave of nausea, press on the button on each wrist 20 to 30 times at one-second intervals, the sensation should be relaxing and make you feel less sick.

 "I used the travel sickness bands that go on your wrists, I found they made a big difference and helped settle that constant queasy feeling in my stomach!" - Lauren